WoodySlum/smarties.io/README.md

 Then, you have to login with default username `admin` and default password `admin`.

 *Note : If you can't log in, check logs - If dependencies installation is finished, you may retrieve your `Smarties ID` which is a 4 hexadecimal code.
 This information is logged just after starting.
 Then open browser and type https://me.smarties.io/XXXX/ where `XXXX` is your smarties ID.*

+The web site can also be added as a progressive web app (pwa) on your smartphone.

+For iOS :
+- Open the web site with Safari
+- Click on 'Share' button
+- Click on 'Add to Home Screen'
+- Click on 'Add'
+- The app is now on available on the springboard

+For Android :
+- Open the web site with Google Chrome
+- Click on the three dots on the top right to unfold menu
+- Click on 'Add to Home screen'
+- The app is now on available on the springboard

 ### Rest API access